FotS: Both Noun And Verb Altogether

 1 John 4:10, “In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins.”

 i don’t believe that we would love anyone or anything if the Lord didn’t love us first.
 Oh sure, we may have some big-time feelings about someone or something, but the real deal, deep abiding, living love toward God would not have been possible without Jesus Christ.
 If He didn’t love us, then we wouldn’t be able to love Him.
 Because He gave it, then we get it, and if He didn’t give it, then we don’t get it.
-It’s pretty simple i think … Jesus is the answer, He is always the answer, and there’s never a time He’s not the answer, which is why all things come to rest at the feet of the Son.
+It’s pretty simple i think.
+Jesus is the answer, He is always the answer, and there’s never a time He’s not the answer, which is why all things come to rest at the feet of the Son.
 The love of God, as demonstrated by Jesus, is the crown of everything.
-His love is universe changing, demon defeating, earth re-polarizing, disease healing, and relationship repairing, Jesus is love and love is the answer of all answers, Both noun and verb altogether.
+His love is universe changing, demon defeating, earth re-polarizing, disease healing, and relationship repairing.
+Jesus is love and love is the answer of all answers, both noun and verb altogether.

 Everything our society does seems to be based on right and wrong, and then, ultimately, someone wants to debate what is right and what is wrong.
 Just like every other fruit of the Spirit, we must look above our feelings, over the top of the pulpit to see God Almighty as the standard and definition.

 Either way, with God in the picture, love, as a noun and verb, is like medicine given or taken to counteract a particular poison, and to me, that poison is iniquity, transgression, sin, and death.
-Too many seem to think love is contractual … a list of agreements, do’s and don’ts, but once again it is much larger than that.
+Too many seem to think love is contractual, a list of agreements, do’s and don’ts, but once again it is much larger than that.

-Look at the actual word itself because we really need to better understand what it is we’re chasing after.
+Let’s look at the actual word itself because we really need to better understand what it is we’re chasing after.

 Isaiah 38:17, “… But You have lovingly delivered my soul from the pit of corruption, For You have cast all my sins behind Your back.”
 Interestingly, Isaiah uses a different word for love than in other places.

-His word for love literally means that with God-love in our hearts and as expressed to others, it is not bound by law, but is free to walk in and out, filled to running over with divine grace and holiness … and right in the middle, in the belly of the word, is a prayerful rainbow.
+His word for love literally means that with God-love in our hearts and as expressed to others, it is not bound by law, but is free to walk in and out, filled to running over with divine grace and holiness, and right in the middle, in the belly of the word, is a prayerful rainbow.
 Love crowns us with the sword of the Spirit and decides it is fitting to be generous to run after the poor; it is uninterrupted and thrives in perpetual faithfulness.
 Love is more than feelings of affection, it is a covenant word.
 Love is the sound you make before you make a sound, it is giving of ourselves to others, reflecting kindness, compassion, and grace all through the house.
-And hidden in the Hebrew word for Love is mercy, grace, and hope for there is always the opportunity to return.
+And hidden in the Hebrew word for Love is Mercy, grace, and hope for there is always the opportunity to return.

 As a verb, you can see the action is in our heart posture toward God.
 The action of the verb is to reflect love.
-As a Fruit of the Spirit is about character and action, so is the heart of the Father about character and action.
-The noun for love is the same spelling except there is the Hebrew letter hei added at the end, meaning loves’ intent of grace makes opportunity for those who have wandered off … to come home.
-That’s so good i want to say it again, and maybe you could say it with me so your ears can hear what your mouth is saying … loves’ intent of grace makes opportunity for those who have wandered off, to come home.
+As a fruit of the Spirit is about character and action, so is the heart of the Father about character and action.
+The noun for love is the same spelling except there is the Hebrew letter Hei added at the end, meaning loves’ intent of grace makes opportunity for those who have wandered off to come home.
+That’s so good i want to say it again, and maybe you could say it with me so your ears can hear what your mouth is saying.
+Loves’ intent of grace makes opportunity for those who have wandered off, to come home

 Do you have real love in your life?
-If not … remember, the longer we walk with Jesus, the more apparent He becomes, and the more apparent He becomes the more we become like Him.1 John 4:17, “Love has been perfected among us in this: that we may have boldness in the day of judgment; because as He is, so are we in this world.”
+If not, remember, the longer we walk with Jesus, the more apparent He becomes, and the more apparent He becomes the more we become like Him.
+1 John 4:17, “Love has been perfected among us in this: that we may have boldness in the day of judgment; because as He is, so are we in this world.”

 Stop arguing with your lack and turn God’s love loose to flow where it will.
 As long as we try and control how God applies His love, where and to whom, we will be the encumbrance against revival and renewal we so desperately look for.